Modernly designed loft bathroom in Shipley

 RV Construction are Derby loft conversion professionals, serving lots of places across the East Midlands.
 For a loft space conversion in Shipley you’ve come to the best place.

-All the tradespeople working for the company are all time-served competent craftsmen that carry out the work to a a really high degree of finish – every customer is left totally pleased.
+All the tradespeople working for the company are all time-served competent masters that carry out the work to a a really high degree of finish – every customer is left totally pleased.

 We can carry out practically any house improvement plan.
 Our core skill is joinery.
 This enables us to be experts in the field of attic conversions.
 However, we are similarly skilled at kitchen restoration, house extensions, conservatories, roofing work and staircase construction.

-Our highly-skilled attic conversion team can change your house; using the current techniques and materials, into the house of your dreams!
+Our highly-skilled attic conversion experts can change your house; using the latest strategies and materials, into the house of your dreams!

 We have no sales facilities, no non-productive personnel- so expenses are very low, meaning that all you pay for is the work carried out on your house and absolutely nothing else.